MboiTui/GenoTools/README.md

 - [read_depth_sumamry.py](https://github.com/MboiTui/GenoTools/blob/main/read_depth_summary.py)

 ### VCF processing scripts
-For now, all this repository contains is a shell script, [0_AddNamesTo012.sh](https://github.com/MboiTui/GenoTools/blob/40933ef5cfdd61b8c44a3672ced2806a68528570/0_AddNamesTo012.sh), that takes as input the 3 files produced by vcftools when using the `--012` output format (i.e., filename.012, filename.012.indv and filename.012.pos) and merges them into one file.
+The script [0_AddNamesTo012.sh](https://github.com/MboiTui/GenoTools/blob/40933ef5cfdd61b8c44a3672ced2806a68528570/0_AddNamesTo012.sh) takes as input the 3 files produced by vcftools when using the `--012` output format (i.e., filename.012, filename.012.indv and filename.012.pos) and merges them into one file.
 The three input files contain:

 - **filename.012**: genotyping information in the 012 format, where genotypes are coded as either 0 (homozygote reference), 1 (heterozygote) or 2 (homozygote snp).
 - **filename.012.indv**: sample IDs of genotyped individuals